Health and wellbeing

 SHMUfm health show

-The NHS Grampian Health Show on SHMUfm brings you information on a wide range of health issues and local support available in & around Aberdeen every Thursday at 9am.
+The NHS Grampian Health Show on SHMUfm brings you information on a wide range of health issues and local support available in and around Aberdeen every Thursday at 9am.
 You can expect features like 'NHS in the News', information about national and local campaigns, as well as a different guest talking about a different health topic every week.
 Follow them on Facebook to see who's going on the show and to find links to previous interviews - you might even come across one with our very own Information Librarian.

 NHS News is a quarterly newsletter sharing information about health services and initiatives in the community that are about helping you to be healthier.
 All editions are available online via their website.